msjahid/Data-Science-Projects/README.md

 # Data Science Projects 📊

 Welcome to my data science projects showcase!
-Dive into an array of projects exploring various facets of data science, ranging from exploratory analysis to predictive modeling.
+Explore a diverse range of projects, from exploratory analysis to predictive modeling.

 ## 1. Exploratory Analysis of Netflix movie